emilefrey/django-react-postgres-boilerplate/README.md

 ```
 The server should be available at `http://127.0.0.1/`.
 This mode will not hot reload since it's running a production build.

-The included sample prediction django app can be easily removed by removing 'prediction' from INSTALLED_APPS in django mainapp/settings.py, removing the associated path in mainapp/urls.py and deleting the entire prediction folder.

 The Material UI Theme can be adjusted in frontend\src\Theme.tsx